Biopsies, Breast Cancer, and Me – Part 2

 We were at the Eaton's Centre this summer and I happened to wander by People's Jewellers.
 As I took a quick glance into the nearest display, I saw a gorgeous butterfly necklace.
 It was marked at $300 but on sale for less than $200.
 Now, I don't buy expensive jewellery (as in anything over about $30).
 But since I was about four years old, I've believed that God has talked to me.
 Not all the time, but sometimes.
 And right at that moment, I felt God telling me I needed to buy that necklace.

-I've always loved butterflies, and I've often used them as a concrete example of how we can all become more than we start out as.
+I've always loved butterflies, and I've often used them as concrete examples of how we can all become more than we start out being.
 I even have a butterfly as part of my website's logo.

 I was wearing the necklace when I first saw the doctor, and on September 19th when I got the call from him.
 And I was wearing it the next day when we stopped in at the Insectarium, which turned out to be primarily about butterflies.